Disputes Resolution Flow

 When to use:

-• Immediately after receiving DISPUTE_ACTION_REQUIRED webhook
+• Immediately after receiving DISPUTE_OPEN webhook

 • To check current status of in-progress disputes

-3. Download provider files (when available)
+3. Download files (when available)

 Download any documentation or evidence submitted by the payment provider or consumer.